balrog-kun/nissan-qashqai-can-info/README.md

 ## Non-standard service 0x23 (ROM dump)

 Apparently the Engine ECU (address **7e0**) and the BCM (address **745**) implement service 0x23 but I've been unable to get any data out of them so far.
 SID 0x23 is known as "Read Memory by Address" in some procotols.
 The message syntax is [as described in this blog post](https://leftoverpi.com/2020/01/23/reading-a-370z-ecu-rom/), i.e. the command consists of the length byte (`07`), the Service ID (`23`), the 32-bit big-endian read start address and the 16-bit big-endian number of bytes to read, e.g. `07 23 00 00 12 34 00 3f` to request 63 bytes starting at memory address 0x1234.
 The command returns error `0x7f` if attempted in the normal session mode.
 In that (370Z-specific) blog post those commands are executed in the `0xfb` session (`elevatedDiagSession`) but that mode is not supported on the J10 Qashqai.
-However, executing the command in session `0xc0` mode (`startDiagSession`) resolves the `0x7f` error.
-Instead error `0x12` (`subFunctionNotSupported-invalidFormat`) is then returned as if the start address was incorrect.
+However, executing the command in session `0xc0` mode (`startDiagSession`) resolves the `0x7f` error and instead error `0x12` (`subFunctionNotSupported-invalidFormat`) is then returned.
+In session `0x85` error `0x11` is returned.
 More research needed.

 ## TO DO